Living Trusts For The Texas Homestead

 Due-on-Sale Considerations

-Unlike investment land trusts, federal law creates a statutory living trust exception to the enforcement of due-on-sale clauses on homesteads that remain owner-occupied (Garn-St. Germain Depository Institutions Act, 12 U.S.C.
+Federal law creates a statutory living trust exception to the enforcement of due-on-sale clauses.
+Due-on-sale is therefore not a factor when establishing a living trust for the homestead so long as the trustor intends to continue living there.
+Garn-St. Germain Depository Institutions Act, 12 U.S.C.
 Sec.
-1701j-3).
-Due-on-sale is therefore not a factor when contemplating a living trust for the homestead so long as the trustor intends to continue living there.
-If the trustor does not intend to reside in the property then there may indeed be a potential due-on-sale problem.
+1701j-3.

 QUALIFING TRUSTS FOR THE HOMESTEAD